 Plans for the future

-Huawei plans to continue working on Augmented Reality workflows that integrate Technical Documentation, Product Lines and support for Customers and Technicians in the field.
+Huawei plans to continue working on industrial Augmented Reality workflows that integrate Technical Documentation, Product Lines and support for Customers and Technicians in the field.